spoonapps/docs/doc/quick_start/tryit/tryit.md

 ### Installation

-1. Install and run the [Spoonium Plugin](http://start.spoon.net/install) to create, save, run, and ship application containers.
+1. To create, save, run, and ship containers, you'll need to install and run the [Spoonium Plugin](http://start.spoon.net/install) on any Windows machine or VM.
 2. [Create an account or log in](http://spoon.net/sso/spoonium.net/login).

 ### Get going